Reason to Believe

 "Reason to Believe" is a song written, composed, and first recorded by American folk singer Tim Hardin in 1965.
-It has since been recorded by many artists, most notably by the Carpenters on their album Close to You in 1970, and Rod Stewart first for his album Every Picture Tells a Story in 1971 and again for the live album Unplugged...and Seated in 1993.

-Other artists who recorded notable cover versions include The Youngbloods, Bobby Darin, Glen Campbell, Marianne Faithfull, Peter, Paul and Mary and Wilson Phillips.
+The song, a post-breakup reminiscence, has since been recorded by many artists, most notably by the Carpenters on their album Close to You in 1970, and Rod Stewart first for his album Every Picture Tells a Story in 1971 and again for the live album Unplugged...and Seated in 1993.
+Other artists who recorded notable cover versions include Karen Dalton, The Youngbloods, Bobby Darin, Glen Campbell, Marianne Faithfull, Peter, Paul and Mary, Damita Jo DeBlanc, Vince Guaraldi, Anne Murray and Wilson Phillips.
+A lesser-known cover version was recorded by Mason Williams on his 1970 album Hand Made.

 Tim Hardin version

 After having had his recording contract terminated by Columbia Records, Tim Hardin achieved some success in the 1960s as a songwriter based in Greenwich Village.
 The original recording of "Reason to Believe" comes from Hardin's debut album, Tim Hardin 1, recorded in 1965 and released on the Verve Records label in 1966 when he was 25.

-Tim Hardin's original recording of the song is also on the soundtrack to the 2000 film Wonder Boys.
+Hardin's original recording of the song is also on the soundtrack to the 2000 film Wonder Boys.